George Washington Bridge: Non-motorized access

 The George Washington Bridge contains two sidewalks that can be used by pedestrians and bicyclists.
 The southern sidewalk (accessible by a long, steep ramp on the Manhattan side of the bridge) is shared by cyclists and pedestrians.
 The entrance in Manhattan is at 178th Street, just west of Cabrini Boulevard, and also has access to the Hudson River Greenway north of the bridge.
 Both sidewalks are accessible on the New Jersey side from Hudson Terrace.
 The George Washington Bridge carries New York State Bicycle Route 9, a bike route that runs from New York City north to Rouses Point.
+As of October 2024, the bike lanes are open from 5 a.m. to midnight every day.

-The Port Authority closed the northern sidewalk at all times in 2008.
+The Port Authority closed the northern sidewalk at all times in 2001.
 Though it offers direct access into Palisades Interstate Park, the northern sidewalk requires stairway climbs and descents on both sides, which was inaccessible for people with physical disabilities and posed a risk in poor weather conditions.
 Advocacy groups such as Transportation Alternatives also suggested improvements.

 As part of the project to replace the bridge's vertical support cables, the connections to both sidewalks will be enhanced or rebuilt and made ADA-compliant.
 While the south-side cables are being replaced, that sidewalk will be closed and the north sidewalk will be open.
-Once the entire project is completed in 2023, pedestrians will use the south sidewalk and cyclists will use the north sidewalk.
+Once the entire project is completed in 2027, pedestrians will use the south sidewalk and cyclists will use the north sidewalk.
 The sidewalk aspect of the project is expected to cost $118 million.

 Incidents

 Suicides and deaths

 The George Washington Bridge is among the most frequently chosen sites in the New York metropolitan area for suicide by jumping or falling off the bridge.
-The first death by jumping occurred before the bridge even opened, though it was unintentional.
-On September 21, 1930, a stunt jumper named Norman J. Terry jumped off the bridge's deck in front of a crowd of thousands, but because his body was facing the wrong way, he broke his neck upon hitting the water.
+The first death by jumping was unintentional and occurred before the bridge opened.
+On September 21, 1930, a stunt jumper named Norman J. Terry jumped off the bridge's deck in front of a crowd of thousands, and because his body was facing the wrong way, he broke his neck upon hitting the water.
 The first intentional suicide occurred on November 3, 1931, a little more than one week after the bridge opened.

 Several suicide attempts off the George Washington Bridge have been widely publicized.
-In 1994, a person going by the name "Prince" called The Howard Stern Show while on the bridge, threatening to kill himself, but Howard Stern managed to talk him out of it.
+In 1994, a person going by the name "Prince" called The Howard Stern Show while on the bridge, said he would kill himself, but Howard Stern talked him out of it.
 The 2010 suicide of Tyler Clementi, who had jumped from the bridge, drew national attention to cyberbullying and the struggles facing LGBT youth.